From local parks to outdoor attractions, Philadelphia offers plenty of ways to connect with nature and unwind outdoors.

 Dilworth Park, named after former city Mayor Richardson Dilworth, is on what was Centre Square, the center of the city.
 The square became the home of City Hall in 1871, with the construction of the famed Beaux-Arts building.
 Today, Dilworth is a social hub, with an ice-skating rink in the winter and seasonal pop-ups year-round.

 Family-friendly Franklin Square, named after Founding Father Benjamin Franklin, attracts kids with its history-themed mini golf course, classic carousel, and extensive playground.
-At the centerpiece of the square is a large fountain, with water shows set to lights and music throughout the year.
+At the centerpiece of the square is a large fountain, featuring water shows set to lights and music.

-At the center of the Benjamin Franklin Parkway is Logan Square, easily identified by the majestic Swann Memorial Fountain, designed by Alexander Stirling Calder to honor Philadelphia Fountain Society founder Dr. Wilson Cary Swann.
+At the center of the Benjamin Franklin Parkway is Logan Square, easily identified by the majestic Swann Memorial Fountain.
+Alexander Stirling Calder designed the fountian to honor Philadelphia Fountain Society founder Dr. Wilson Cary Swann.
 Originally called Northwest Square, the city renamed the area after statesman James Logan in 1825.

 Survey the Delaware River

 Open year-round is Cherry Street Pier, a mixed-use public space converted from a historic pier.
-The space is always hosting something new — from pop-up markets and art installations to a garden complete with tasty food and drink.
+The space is always hosting something new — from pop-up markets to art installations.
 For picturesque views of the Ben Franklin Bridge, head further north to Race Street Pier, perfect for lazing on the spacious lawn while enjoying river views.

 At the southern end, Washington Avenue Pier honors the waterfront’s shipbuilding heritage and historic port-of-entry for immigrants.
 A path brings visitors to the tip of the pier and Land Buoy, a climbable, 55-foot spire by artist Jody Pinto that offers additional city and river views.